happy-machine/FastQL/README.md

 - Select this AMI and configure storage to 64GIB.
 - You will need to set a PEM key-pair, download and chmod the key on your local machine using chmod 400 {{key pair name}}.
 - Launch your instance.
+- Get your current IPV4 IP (for example from [whatsmyip](whatsmyip.org))
-- In the security tab for your instance select the auto-created or chosen security group and add an inbound rule setting custom TCP and port 8000 (graphql api) to 0.0.0.0/0 (or more appropriate scoped access) and another setting port 8080 (image server) to 0.0.0.0/0.-
+- In the security tab for your instance select the auto-created or chosen security group and add an inbound rule setting custom TCP and port 8000 (graphql api) with source to {{Your IPV4 IP}} (or 0.0.0.0/0 to make it public) and another identical rule for port 8080 (the image server)
 - Sign up at https://huggingface.co/ to get your free ACCESS_TOKEN.
 - Setup aws configure with the command aws configure and enter access key details after creating an access key in the IAM panel.
 - Run the following commands to set your public IP: